-We also read that Mary and Joseph were warned of the threat by an angelic being and they departed urgently with their new born for Egypt; and that when Herod died two years later, the family returned to Judea.
-But after that we read very little about Yeshua (subsequently amended to Ioasus by Greek scholars and later Romanised/Anglicised to Jesus).
-The only reference during his first thirty years of his life was a time that the family went to Jerusalem for the Passover festival.
-We read from the bible that Yeshua, at age twelve, astounded the Hebrew scholars with his knowledge of scripture; but we have no idea how Yeshua gained the knowledge that he impressed the scholars with, or where and how he spent the subsequent eighteen years before he until he publicly began his ministry with his baptism at age thirty, quite a mature man by the standard of the day.
+We also read that Mary and Joseph were warned of the threat by an angelic non-earthly being and they departed urgently with their new born for Egypt.
+When Herod died two years later, the family returned to Judea.
+But after that we read very little about Jesus with the only reference during the first thirty years of his life was at age twelve when he was taken with his family to celebrate the Passover in Jerusalem as they did each year.
+On this occasion he astounded the Hebrew scholars with his knowledge of scripture but we have no idea how Yeshua gained the knowledge that he impressed the scholars with, or where and how he spent the subsequent eighteen years before he publicly began his ministry with his baptism at age thirty.
+That was quite a mature, middle aged man by the standard of the day.

 Yeshua was baptised by John, said to be the son of his mother’s cousin.
 John was a Nazirite which is a strict sect of Judaism.
-Nazirites were desert dwellers who believed in purification by immersion in water, who adhered to extremely strict ascetic vows and have special powers to cast out demons.
-Notably following his baptism Yeshua himself went into the desert where he was tempted by Satan and during this time in the desert made his final resolve to embark on his mission to gather “the lost sheep of Israel” and challenge the religious hierarchy of Judea who had ‘turned God’s house into a den of thieves’.
+Nazirites were desert dwellers who believed in purification by immersion in water, who adhered to extremely strict ascetic vows and who have special powers to cast out demons.
+Notably, following his baptism Yeshua himself went into the desert where he was tempted by Satan with worldly goods before making his final resolve to embark on his God-inspired mission to gather “the lost sheep of Israel” and challenge the religious hierarchy of Judea who had ‘turned God’s house into a den of thieves’.

 So what then became of the three Magi?
 Indeed the question should be raised what are Magi?
 The Magi were the astronomer-priests presumed to have travelled from Persia and, if so would have been adherents of the religion founded by a Persian astrologer/ philosopher named Zarathustra.
-It seems peculiar that three foreigners who followed the religion of Zarathustra, an opposing religion to Judaism, would be summoned by the Jewish God, Yahweh to witness the birth of Yeshua for no other reason than to bring gifts and then depart.
+It would seem most unlikely that three foreigners who followed the religion of Zarathustra, an opposing religion to Judaism, would be summoned by the Jewish God, Yahweh to witness the birth of Yeshua for no other reason than to bring gifts and then depart.
 Yet the authorised New Testament of the Bible speaks no more of them, in fact there is only one reference to them which is in the Book of Mathew.
-There is a reference in an extract from a medieval saints calendar printed in Cologne which read, “Having undergone many trials and fatigues for the Gospel, the three wise men met at Sewa (Sebaste in Armenia) in A.D.
+There is a reference in an extract from a medieval saints calendar printed in Cologne which read, “Having undergone many trials and fatigues for the Gospel, the three Magi met at Sewa (Sebaste in Armenia) in A.D.
 54 to celebrate the feast of Christmas.
 Thereupon, after the celebration of Mass, they died: St. Melchior on Jan.
 1, aged 116; St. Balthasar on Jan.
 6, aged 112; and St. Caspar on Jan.
 11, aged 109.”
 The Roman Martyrology also lists these dates as the Magi’s respective feast days.
 These are extraorinarily long lives for people of that age, giving rise to the question of what the title of Magi really means.
 In further research it would seem that the Magi had knowledge beyond that of ordinary folk.
 Knowledge of mathematics and sciences; of medicines and healing; astronomy and astrology; of metalurgy and alchemy; of feats that defy human understanding.
 To ordinary humans they had the mystical powers of what we call magic.

-It raises the question about just how much influence the Persian magi had on the politics of Judea and whether they were continually working towards the eventual 66AD great uprising of religious zealots in Galilee and Judea when the Romans were finally driven out of the region.
+It raises the question about just how much influence the Persian Magi had on the politics of Judea and whether they were continually working towards the eventual 66AD great uprising of religious zealots in Galilee and Judea when the Romans were finally driven out of the region.
 If so, it was a short-lived victory as Rome returned with a vengeance in 70AD and the Jews were driven from the land which was given to the Philistines (Palestinians).
 So perhaps the Magi did have more heavenly than earthly intent.
 Above all they were the star watchers and believers that what happened in the heavens effected life on earth.
 As above, so below.

 Incidentally the next great conjunction of Jupiter and Saturn will be in November/ December 2020 this will appear just as the vernal equinox is moving out of the Capricorn constellation into the first degree of Aquarius.
 Jupiter, aka Zeus, has always held a special place in the imaginative minds of humans and considered by ancient civilisations as the supreme God and protector of earth.
 Our fascination with Jupiter has never waned and since the 1970’s NASA has sent nine space missions up that way; it is the best part of 600 million kilometres away.
 In 1995 Galileo entered Jupiter’s orbit and stayed there until 2003 and observed Jupiter.
 Juno’s mission is to get to the very core of Jupiter and get answers to some fundamental questions about the creation of our solar system, and of us.
 Juno will orbit in a path that passes over Jupiter’s poles and will measure microwave emissions, the gravity field and the magnetic field, which apparently is how the scientists will gain the vital clues into the formation of our solar system.